FuturistAcoustics/PodcastQualityCheck/README.md

 # PodcastQualityCheck
 Detecting areas of poor audio quality in long-form content using deep neural networks so you don't have to.

+Coming soon - Don't want to listen to hours of podcast to check the audio quality is persistent throughout?
+This AI checks the quality in segments, providing a score for each clip.
+If you see an area with a low score, there might be a blip, crack, something noisy, or maybe the audio has cut out.

 Contributions to Futurist Acoustics GitHub projects welcome!